 Linville is a blue-collar town, with 56.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Linville is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Linville who work in healthcare (24.59%), maintenance occupations (10.66%), and sales jobs (5.74%).

-Linville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Linville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Linville is that there is very little traffic.
 The average commute to work is 16.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Linville does not have a public transit system used by locals to get to and from work.
+Linville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Linville in 2022 was $24,590, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,360 for a family of four.
 However, Linville contains both very wealthy and poor people as well.